keke-tracing/keke/README.md

 If you're doing something more distributed, you might come up with a guid and pass that to the child instead, for the child to tag it for later log uploading.

+# What's with the name

+I was trying to come up with a short, memorable name and some of the rendered trace points were very pointy, which reminded me of the "bouba/kiki effect."
+The name "kiki" was taken but "keke" was not.

 # License

 keke is copyright [Tim Hatch](https://timhatch.com/), and licensed under